Christopher-Quattrocchi/research-and-planning/README.md

 5/1
 Success!
 Front end at least runs.
 Massive amount of errors, but it works!
 Battling routes.
 Have resolved a lot of errors, still isn't displaying properly.
-The routes are messed up
+The routes are messed up Front end is displaying now, but is wonky.
+The routes are in index. did this to test, but to my surprise the components appeared